zamoose/Elbee-Elgee/README.markdown

 [Demo Site](<http://lblg.zamoose.org>)

 ### LICENSE ###
 All code (PHP, HTML, CSS and JavaScript) is licensed under the GNU Public License version 2 ([GPLv2](<http://www.gnu.org/licenses/gpl-2.0.html>)).
 All header images were taken by me and are also licensed under GPLv2.
+All icons are from the Icon Set for Bloggers by [StudioPress](http://studiopress.com).

 ### DESCRIPTION ###
 Elbee Elgee (LBLG) is a parent theme with multiple layouts, including 1, 2 and 3 column fluid *and* fixed size designs.
 Its original inspiration was the [Layout Gala](<http://blog.html.it/layoutgala/>) (the "LG" in "Elgee"), whose extensive use of negative margins and creative use of floats gave 40 total layouts using a single HTML structure.
 I have pared down the options a bit, as WordPress' dynamic sidebars have negated the need for several of the "mirror image" designs originally provided by Layout Gala.